openethereum/openethereum.github.io/Tutorial-Part-VII.md

 `ReactiveComponent` is a class provided by `oo7-react` (you need to add it to the import line) in order to minimise the fuss when creating React components that need to handle props whose value may be `Bond`s.
 By providing the names of any props which may take a `Bond` when calling `super()` in the constructor, the underlying values of those bonds are provided to you under similarly named keys in `this.state`.
 Everything is fully integrated into the React object's system, so you'll find `render()` gets called whenever the underlying value of any of your prop `Bond`s change.
 In all, this means you no longer need to fall back on `Bond`-aware elements like `Rspan` and can instead create your own as you need them.

 Let's create our first `ReactiveComponent`, which will be a voting option, roughly everything in the `Rspan` currently.
 After the `class` declaration, we need to inform the `super` of which props we like to support `Bond` values on.
-At this point, the only bond we're interested in is the number of votes of this option, so we'll ust pass a single-item array of `'votes'`.
+At this point, the only bond we're interested in is the number of votes of this option, so we'll just pass a single-item array of `'votes'`.

 For the `render()` function, we'll return something similar to the original `Rspan`, however, since we now have the plain values we can instead use a basic `span` tag.
 The `borderRight` value is no longer the mapped expression, but rather the direct version of it, using our object's state which has been populated by `ReactiveComponent` for us.
 We pass in the `vote` and `label` props from the parent context.
 This leaves us with: